nipreps/GOVERNANCE/org-docs/PROJECT-CHARTER.md

 ### 4.1.
 Releases

 This Project follows the *NiPreps Community* guidelines for [releases](https://www.nipreps.org/devs/releases/) and [version synchrony](https://www.nipreps.org/devs/versions/).
-The release process may be initiated by any Maintainer, who will follow the prescribed documentation to the effect.
+The release process may be initiated by any Maintainer, who will follow the prescribed documentation to this effect.
-This project has an automated deployment pipeline triggered with a git tagging operation by a Maintainer, which ensures the minting of the correct version number, python and docker packaging, publication of packages in open repositories and finally, the posting of a new release entry at Zenodo.
+This Project has an automated deployment pipeline triggered with a git tagging operation by a Maintainer, which ensures the minting of the correct version number, python and docker packaging, publication of packages in open repositories and finally, the posting of a new release entry at Zenodo.

 **Long-term support (LTS) release series**.
 End-user applications may commit to extended windows of support for particular version series (see [related documentation here](https://www.nipreps.org/devs/releases/#long-term-support-series)).